Skip to content

 1. Build on the entrepreneurial spirit of your generation and those before you

-Don’t think you’re too young to start a business.
-Many young entrepreneurs made a huge difference (not only in Silicon Valley where I live) but throughout the United States and the world.
-Remember that Fred DeLuca opened the first Subway restaurant at age 17.
+If entrepreneurship is something you want to pursue, go for it.
+And don’t think you’re too young to start a business.
+Many young entrepreneurs have made a lasting difference (not just in Silicon Valley, but around the world).
+Fred DeLuca opened the first Subway restaurant at age 17.

 2. Don’t allow anyone, not even generational theorists, to assign a label to you